Readability Formulas

 Tip #7:

 Abstract or ambiguous terms can obscure clarity, which Gunning refers to as “fuzzy words.”
-To enhance clarity, writers should choose words that convey specific, concrete images or concepts, making the text more relatable and easier to visualize.
+To enhance clarity, writers should choose words that convey specific, concrete images or concepts so readers find the text relatable and easier to visualize.

 Tip #8: